The House of Representatives consists of 110 deputies and is elected for a 4-year term.

 A decision to register a candidate for deputy of the House of Representatives is taken by the district election commission after it has verified the validity of the nomination documents.

-Elections are considered valid when more than half of voters of a given constituency included in the list of citizens eligible for voting have participated in the elections.
+Elections are considered valid when more than half of voters of a given constituency included in the voters’ list have participated in the elections.